JSierra0918/phree-os/README.md

 ![Jul-18-2019 01-30-01](https://user-images.githubusercontent.com/46004362/61431492-a8936380-a8fb-11e9-9a48-58b8fa8fff3b.gif)

 ### Completing a sale
 Completing a sale is just as easy as typing in your customers credit card number, and pressing send.
-Stripe handles all the processing, so you know its secure, and you'll never need to worry about secure and private data falling into the wrong hands.
+Stripe handles all the processing, so you know its safe, and you'll never need to worry about secure and private data falling into the wrong hands.

 ![checkout](https://user-images.githubusercontent.com/46004362/61431310-0a070280-a8fb-11e9-97d2-188a2eb0806f.gif)